 Sue Allen

-Ms. Allen currently serves as an Alderman for the City of Town and Country and as Chair of the Ways and Means Committee.
-Previously, Ms. Allen was a Missouri State Representative for the 100th District and served as Chair of the Missouri House of Representatives Committee on Fiscal Review.
+Ms. Allen served as the Missouri State Representative for the 100th District, the Chair of the Missouri House of Representatives Committee on Fiscal Review, and was formerly an Alderman for the City of Town and Country.
 Ms. Allen has been a pediatric physical therapist for more than 25 years.
 She also co-owned and founded First Steps Pediatrics, LLC.
 Ms. Allen holds a Bachelor of Science in physical therapy from the University of Missouri-Columbia and a Master of Science in physical therapy from St. Louis University.

 More information on the State Board of Health and Senior Services